Chapter 5 Reliability

 First, our items aligned perfectly with their respective factors (subscales).
 That is, it would be problematic if the items switched factors.

 Second, we can interpret our results.
 Like alpha, the omegas range from 0 to 1, where values closer to 1 represent good reliability (Najera Catalan, 2019).
-For unidimensional measures, * \(\omega_{t}\) values above 0.80 seem to be an indicator of good reliability.
+For unidimensional measures, \(\omega_{t}\) values above 0.80 indicate satisfactory reliability.
 For multidimensional measures with well-defined dimensions, we strive for \(\omega_{h}\) values above 0.65 (and \(\omega_{t}\) > 0.8).
 These recommendations are based on a Monte Carlo study that examined a host of reliability indicators and how their values corresponded with accurate predictions of poverty status.
 With this in mind, let’s examine the output related to our simulated research vignette.

 Let’s start with the output in the lower portion where the values are “from a confirmatory model using sem.”

-Amongst the output is the Cronbach’s alpha coefficient (.66).
+Amongst the output is the Cronbach’s alpha coefficient (.70).
 Szymanski and Bissonette (2020) did not report omega results; this may be because there were only two subfactors and/or they did not feel like a bifactor analysis would be appropriate.
+You might notice the lavaan warning indicating that three factors are needed in order to identify the CFA model.
+There is a longer explanation about factor identification.
+Stay tuned for CFA models.

 • Figure 7.5 in Revelle’s chapter shows four different structural representations of measures that have equal alphas (all .72)